H

 Birding experts also recommend containers holding mealworms and small containers of grape jelly.
 You can feed the jelly in a jar lid or a small can, but be sure to fasten it to the post or feeder.
 For the best results, use jelly that doesn’t have artificial sweeteners or colors.
 Orioles don’t eat birdseed.

-Hooded Oriole Scientific Name
+Classification and Scientific Name

 The hooded oriole’s scientific name is Icterus cucullatus.
-The first part of the name comes from the Latin word icterus, which is a Latinized form of the Greek word ikteros meaning “yellow bird.”
+The first part of the name comes from the Latin word icterus, which is a Latinized form of the Greek word ikteros, meaning “yellow bird.”
 The word cucullatus is a Latin word meaning “hooded.”

-There are five subspecies of hooded oriole divided into two groups: those found in the eastern part of Texas and those that live in New Mexico and further south.
+There are five subspecies of hooded oriole, divided into two groups: those found in the eastern part of Texas and those that live in New Mexico and further south.
 They are:

-• I.c. culcullatus
+• I.c. cucullatus

-• I.c. igneus:
+• I.c. sennetti

-• I.c. nelson
+• I.c. igneus

 • I.c. trochiloides